Hunt Cup

-The Hunt Cup is a greyhound racing competition held at Towcester Greyhound Stadium in England.
+The Hunt Cup is a greyhound racing competition held at Oxford Stadium in England.

 History

 The race had its inaugural running during 1931 and was held at Reading Stadium (Oxford Road) over 400 yards, initially advertised as a major sprint event.

-In 1933, an event at Blackpool Squires Gate Greyhound Stadium, also called the Hunt Cup was won by Beef Cutlet, who broke the world record for 500 yards straight in the semi finals.
+In 1933, an event at Blackpool Squires Gate Greyhound Stadium, also called the Hunt Cup was won by Beef Cutlet, who broke the world record for 500 yards straight in the semi-finals.
 However, the event was unrelated to this competition.
 From 1951 until 1957 the event was not held, but it was brought back in 1958 over 460 yards.

 In 1974, the Oxford Road site was closed, and eventually the competition switched to the new Reading Stadium on Bennet Road by permission of the Greyhound Racing Association, who allowed Allied Presentations Ltd to re-introduce the event in 1978.
 However, once again the race ended because of yet another closure, when the stadium was sold by the council to developers during 2008.

-After a 13-year absence, the event was brought back by promoter Kevin Boothby at Towcester Greyhound Stadium.
+After a 13-year absence, the event was brought back by promoter Kevin Boothby at Towcester Greyhound Stadium and Oxford Stadium.